DPDK/dpdk/doc/guides/nics/netvsc.rst

 ..
 Note::

-   The dpkd-devbind.py script should not be used.
-It only handles PCI devices.
+   The dpkd-devbind.py script can not be used since it only handles PCI devices.

 Prerequisites